-The University Library schedules exhibits throughout the year in the University Library Gallery, 2North Gallery, and other locations throughout the Library.
+The University Library schedules exhibits throughout the year in the University Library Gallery and other locations throughout the Library.
 The University Library Art Committee solicits and reviews exhibit proposals and makes recommendations to the Dean of the Library.
 The Library typically hosts exhibits in the Art Gallery and 2North for the duration of the semester, with the exception of the student exhibit at the end of the spring semester.
 The Art Committee selects exhibits based on the criteria listed below and recommends the best gallery space or location for exhibits based on media, theme, and availability

 Benefits of Exhibiting in the Sonoma State University Library

 - The Library gallery spaces are open to the public whenever the Library is open.
 (See Library hours).The Library has a half-million visitors every year.

 - The Library does not charge for use of its gallery spaces, and in some cases the Library may be able to provide installation support.

 - The Library gallery spaces are well-maintained, and are freshly painted before each exhibit.

 - The Library has vitrines, pedestals, and other tools for exhibiting three-dimensional art, and provides wall lettering and a guest book for every exhibit.

 - The Library markets every exhibit across and outside campus through a variety of methods, at no cost to the artist(s).

 - The Library may elect to host an art reception for an exhibit, contingent on the recommendation of the Art Committee and the approval of the Dean of the Library.